 Does exercise help adrenal fatigue?

-Exercise recreates a stress response that our body has adapted to deal with.
+Exercise recreates a stress response that your body has adapted to deal with.
 Namely, a stress that is of short duration and requiring energy mobilization.
 It perfectly mimics a flight or flight response.
-Similar to encountering a bear in our hunter-gatherer days; though not nearly to the same intensity.
+Similar to encountering a bear in your hunter-gatherer days; though not nearly to the same intensity.

-By creating a short-term stress (that requires the usage of energy), exercise can help to build the metabolic reserve of the stress response system.
+By creating short-term stress that requires the mobilization of energy, exercise can help to build the metabolic reserve of your stress response system.
 Assuming you exercise within your tolerance zone, the stress placed upon your body is manageable and beneficial for those with adrenal fatigue.